top of page

 LOGO.png

-This project, created in a team of 8, was created as a student-led brief with Rockstar as our client.
+This project, created in a team of 8, was created as a student-led brief with Rockstar Games as our client.
 As Catalyst games, we've spent 4 months developing this project - working closely with our client.
 It was showcased as one of only 8 projects during Abertay Offer Holder Day.

 In a team of 3 programmers, the project had few innate technical challenges; aside from the rhythm minigame and a large dialogue system, most systems were simple.